Kernix13/beginner-git-commands/README.md

 That will show you what has been changed and what has not been pushed to main, or maybe has not been merged.
 If you are fine with the differences then replace `-d` with `-D`.

-It appears after PR from your branch has been merged and you do not delete it, there is not a way to delete it from GitHub.
+It appears after the PR from your branch has been merged and you *do not* delete it, there is not a way to delete it from GitHub.
 When that happens run:

 ```
 // delete branch remotely